 Gambia International Airlines ceased operations in 2007.
-The airlines below fly similar routes:

 Gambia International Airlines was founded in 1996 as the flag carrier of Gambia.
 It's headquartered in Banjul at Banjul International Airport.
 It had services to five countries in Europe and Africa including the Gambia, Nigeria, Senegal, Sierra Leone and the United Kingdom.
-Just before the airline stopped operating, it had two aircraft in its fleet and they were both Boeing 737s but two different varients, -200 and -800.
+Just before the airline stopped operating, it had two aircraft in its fleet and they were both Boeing 737s but two different variants, -200 and -800.

 Gambia International Airlines used to operate flights to Nigeria, Senegal, Sierra Leone and the United Kingdom from Gambia.